satyrnidae/archers-of-decay/README.md

 The default configuration settings have been tuned to game difficulty, but feel free to experiment!

+### Metrics

+This mod uses bStats for usage metrics.
+To opt out of metrics data, set the "metrics" config entry in your configuration file to "false", or delete the line.

 ## Configuration

 The default configuration file is contained within the details below.